EX-XDRiVER/Chart-Documentation/mods.md

 ### Show Mods

-Show Mods is enabled by providing the launch option `-showmods`.
+Pressing `F9` when `-chartdev` is enabled in gameplay will toggle the Show Mods feature.

 This feature enables the game's debug text in gameplay if Chart Developer Mode is enabled.